Moby Dick (1998 miniseries)

-Moby Dick is a 1998 American television miniseries based on Herman Melville's 1851 novel of the same name.
+Moby Dick is a 1998 American television miniseries directed by Franc Roddam, written by Roddam, Anton Diether, and Benedict Fitzgerald, and executive produced by Francis Ford Coppola.
+It is based on Herman Melville's 1851 novel of the same name.
 It was filmed in Australia in 1997 and first released in the United States in 1998.
 The miniseries consisted of two episodes, each running two hours with commercials on March 15 and 16 of 1998 on the USA Network.
 This is Gregory Peck's final on-screen role.

 Plot

 Ishmael is a young sailor who joins the crew of the whaling ship Pequod.
 Queequeg, a Pacific Islander and experienced whaler, meets Ishmael at an inn and joins him in this whaling journey.
 The captain of the Pequod, Ahab, soon reveals his obsession with the legendary sperm whale Moby Dick, who bit off Ahab's leg years earlier.
 Since that day, Ahab has sworn to find and kill Moby Dick himself.